Homomorphism and embedding universal structures for restricted classes: Introduction

-The proof of Theorem \ref{1thm} given in \cite{CherlinShelahShi} is based on techniques of model theory and it is possible to say that no explicit universal object is constructed ``in any very explicite way'' (\cite{CherlinShelahShi}).
-In this paper we give such a proof.
+The proof of Theorem \ref{1thm} given in \cite{Cherlin1999} is based on techniques of model theory and, quoting \cite{Cherlin1999}, no explicit universal object is constructed ``in any very explicite way''.
+In this paper we give such a proof which is a streamlined version of proof given in \cite{Hubicka2013}. (\cite{Hubicka2013} contains a stronger result for regular, possibly infinite, families.
+Here we proceed in other direction proving the model companion and the optimality of expansion).

 Homomorphism universal structures lead to a very different area of Constraint Satisfaction Problems.
 Clearly every universal object is also hom-universal.
 This however does not hold conversely as shown by examples of classes all with of graphs bounded chromatic numbers.
-Another example is provided by the class of all planar graphs: $K_4$ is hom-universal for the class of planar graphs by virtue of the $4$-color theorem while no universal graph exists \cite{Hajnal Komjatk}.
-Of special interest are classes $\Forb(\relsys{F}_1, \ldots, \relsys{F}_t)$ which have finite hom-universal graph.
-Such universal graphs are called {\em duals} and in this context the classes with finite hom-universal objects were characterized \cite{NTardif} as follows (for general finite relational structures) \begin{thm} $\Forb(\relsys{F}_1, \ldots, \relsys{F}_t)$ has a finite hom-universal object (i.e. dual) if and only if all structures $\relsys{F}_i$ are (relational) trees. \end{thm}
+Another example is provided by the class of all planar graphs: $K_4$ is hom-universal for the class of planar graphs by virtue of the $4$-colour theorem while no universal graph exists \cite{Hajnal1984}.
+Of special interest are classes $\Forb(\relsys{F}_1, \relsys{F}_2, \ldots, \relsys{F}_t)$ which have finite hom-universal structure.
+Such hom-universal structures are called {\em duals} and in this context the classes with finite hom-universal objects were characterised \cite{Nesetril2000} as follows (for general finite relational structures) \begin{thm} $\Forb(\relsys{F}_1, \relsys{F}_2, \ldots, \relsys{F}_t)$ has dual if and only if all structures $\relsys{F}_i$ are (relational) trees. \end{thm}

 In this paper we give a new construction of duals (Corollary \ref{nasdual}).